Finding what local regulations apply

-Mike Josypenko, Director of Special Projects for the Institute of Export and expert, shares his guidance on assessing what local regulations will apply in the markets you are targeting.
+Mike Josypenko, was the Director of Special Projects for the Institute of Export & International Trade and one of our most trusted experts.
+This article gives tips for assessing what local regulations will apply in the markets you are targeting.

 Doing business in any market – even your own country involves understanding local regulations; these range from local laws, standards or regulations relating to products (such as consumer protection or technical standards), as well as tax and other administrative requirements.

 Selling into another country also involves working within regulations – some of these may be similar to the ones that you face at home; others will be different, and must be researched and understood.
 Some regulations will have an impact on how you sell your goods.